OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 -  Create a Section (in the Lesson)
 -  Add content to a Section
 -  Schedule Assignments
--  [Advanced] Create and Place an Assignment
+-  Create and Place an Assignment
--  [Advanced] Create and Place a Reading
+-  Create and Place a Reading

 Course Units
 =============================